 - Qualified part-time lecturers without an entitlement (less than Full-Time)

 - Qualified teaching associate with less than part-time units assigned

 2. If a certain expertise is required which is only available from a current T/T-T faculty member, release the T/T-T faculty member from part of his/her assigned classes to cover the needed class, and hire a "substitute" for his/her vacated class from the Order of Assignment.

-3. If no qualified lecturer or T/T-T are available, locate a qualified member outside the department and submit new hire application.
+3. If no qualified lecturer or T/T-T are available, locate a qualified member outside the department.
+Click to follow instructions to submit new hire application.

 There are three types of substitutions:

 The CBA at Article 20.8 allows faculty to substitute for colleagues for periods of short duration on a voluntary basis, and this practice is often used when the absence entails only a limited number of classes and involves modest amounts of preparation for the faculty member doing the substituting.
 The CBA requires prior approval of the program chair for such arrangements.